-Reprinted with permission from Lilith magazine.
+Reprinted with permission from Lilith Magazine.

-For centuries, Jewish brides and grooms have been married under a huppah [marriage canopy], a symbol of the Jewish home.
+For centuries, Jewish brides and grooms have been married under a chuppah [marriage canopy], a symbol of the Jewish home.
 Traditionally, the groom placed a ring on the bride’s finger and declared her “consecrated” to him.
 The bride said nothing.
 Nothing.

 “For me, the thought that only the groom initiates and only the bride receives is not reflective of a relationship,” said Shira Milgrom, rabbi of Congregation Kol Ami, a Reform synagogue in White Plains, New York.
 “For a wedding to be complete, both bride and groom need to initiate and receive, and both bride and groom need to speak.”

 Like many of her colleagues, Milgrom is committed to performing weddings that maintain Jewish tradition but make the bride an equal partner in the process.
 It’s not an easy task considering that the basic premise of the traditional ceremony was that the groom acquired his bride….
 The terms of his acquisition were laid out in the ketubah, the formal wedding contract, signed of course by male witnesses.
 So while many couples start out thinking they can create an egalitarian wedding simply by changing a few words or sharing the breaking of the glass, many rabbis will counsel them to dig much deeper….

 Change Develops Slowly, Even in the Liberal Movements